 Four Gulf states pull diplomats from Beirut

-The United Arab Emirates said Saturday it was withdrawing its diplomats from Lebanon, following a similar move by Saudi Arabia over a Lebanese minister’s criticism of the Riyadh-led military intervention in Yemen.
+The United Arab Emirates on Saturday recalled its diplomats from Beirut in “solidarity” with Saudi Arabia over a Lebanese minister’s criticism of the Riyadh-led military intervention in Yemen.

-he United Arab Emirates said Saturday it was withdrawing its diplomats from Lebanon, following a similar move by Saudi Arabia over a Lebanese minister’s criticism of the Riyadh-led military intervention in Yemen.
+he United Arab Emirates on Saturday recalled its diplomats from Beirut in “solidarity” with Saudi Arabia over a Lebanese minister’s criticism of the Riyadh-led military intervention in Yemen.

-he diplomatic row, which has also seen Riyadh suspend imports from Lebanon and both Kuwait and Bahrain expel Lebanese envoys, is another blow to a country already in the grip of crippling political and economic crises.
+he row, which has also seen Saudi Arabia ban the imports of Lebanese goods and Kuwait and Bahrain expel Lebanese envoys, is a blow to a country already in the grip of crippling political and economic crises.

 Lebanon had been counting on financial assistance from the Gulf to rescue its economy.